LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 #### Prototyping your Glue job

 You can prototype your Glue job and test ingesting a few tables by referring to and cloning an existing Glue job.
-You can search for the `"stg Revenue & Benefits and Council Tax Database Ingestion"` Glue job in the list of jobs in the [AWS Console][glue-jobs] to use as an example.
+You can search for the `"Academy Revenues & Benefits Housing Needs Database Ingestion"` Glue job in the list of jobs in the [AWS Console][glue-jobs] to use as an example.
 You can also refer to the [Using Glue Studio][using-glue-studio] guide for guidance on prototyping your Glue job.

 To prototype your script you will need to manually set/ update all the Glue Job parameters and Connections in the `Job Details` tab: